 Flipping through your makeup artist’s portfolio will give you an idea of their personal style and ability.
-If your artists looks like he or she cakes on the makeup and you want a more natural look for your big day, now may be the time to start looking at other options.
+If your artist looks like he or she cakes on the makeup and you want a more natural look for your big day, now may be the time to start looking at other options.
 Testimonials and references will also help you determine whether you’ve found “the one”.

-6. What products do you use?
+6. What beauty products do you use?

 Anyone with problematic skin knows that the wrong product can wreak havoc on your face.
 You’ll want to get the lowdown on what products and brands your artist plans on working with so that your skin doesn’t freak out on your big day.
 Side note: If you care about things like parabens, cruelty-free brands or all-natural cosmetics, now’s the time to ask about those, too.

 7. How can you make my wedding makeup last and look good in photos?

 Your wedding day will be a long one, filled with emotions and probably a healthy dose of tears.
 Make sure your artist is up to the task of keeping your wedding makeup looking pretty no matter what the circumstances.
 Ask what they can do to minimize shine, lock on your foundation and keep those mascara tears at bay.